hecspc/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline can be found as a function called `lane_finder`.
 It consisted of 5 steps.
-First, I converted the images to grayscale, and then I apply a gaussian filter to blur the image so we can smooth the edges.
+First, I converted the images to grayscale, and then I applied a gaussian filter to blur the image so we could smooth the edges.
 For that, I have used a kernel size of 5, since it gave me a good result on test images.

 ![Blur images][blur]

 We find the edges on the blurry image using the Canny transform within the thresholds 50 and 150.

-Since we are interested on lane and we have a fixed camera, we apply a clipping mask in order to isolate only the lane perspective.
-This an example result of one the test images
+Since we are interested on the lane and we have a fixed camera, we apply a clipping mask in order to isolate only the lane perspective.
+This an example result on one the test images

 ![masked images with edges][masked]